Refiner: Data Refining against Gradient Leakage Attacks in Federated Learning: Our Approach:

 \subsection{Problem Formulation}

-We here formulate the problem that \sysname solves.
-The primary objective is to construct robust data $x^*$ that possess sufficient utility while minimizing the disclosure of privacy information from clients' raw data $x$.
-Then, \sysname upload gradients associated with $x^*$. \sysname formulates the following optimization problem to craft robust data:
+\sysname aims to construct robust data $x^*$ that preserves high utility while minimizing privacy information leakage from raw client data $x$.
+Then, the gradients generated by $x^*$ serve as uploaded gradients. \sysname formulates the following optimization problem to craft robust data:

-where $UM$ and $PM$ denote the utility and privacy metrics. $UM$ evaluates the degree to which $x^*$ diverges from $x$ in terms of utility, while $PM$ quantifies the reduction in privacy associated with $x^*$ compared to $x$. $\beta$ serves as a balance factor to regulate the trade-off between utility and privacy.
-Increasing $\beta$ places a higher priority on privacy protection.
-Intuitively, with well-defined metrics, the optimal solution of Equation \ref{optim_task} aligns with our definition of robust data.
-Section \ref{utility_metric} and Section \ref{privacy_metric} will elaborate on our $UM$ and $PM$, respectively.
+where $UM$ measures the utility gap between $x^*$ and $x$ (lower values indicate better utility), and $PM$ quantifies the reduction in privacy information leakage relative to $x$ (higher values indicate stronger privacy). $\beta$ is a balance factor to regulate the trade-off between utility and privacy.
+A higher value of $\beta$ intensifies the prioritization of privacy.
+Section \ref{utility_metric} and Section \ref{privacy_metric} will elaborate on $UM$ and $PM$, respectively.